IceBreak-github/ChatApp/README.md

 Run the server: ``python manage.py runserver``
 Collect static: ``python manage.py collectstatic``
 <br> </br>
-**This app is currently live on https://chatapp-icebreak.up.railway.app - feel free to test it out**
 **You can support me by signing up on Railway using this link: https://railway.app?referralCode=SxBLZE**